How long have I been eating a plant-based diet?

 I eat a whole food plant-based diet which focuses on eating anti-inflammatory foods.

-Over the last few years I have found I feel my absoulte best when I eat a whole food plant-based diet rich in fruit, vegetables, legumes and wheat-free whole grains.
-I eat a minimum of 15 percent fat.
-I also make sure I eat a minimum 55-65 grams of protein and include lysine rich foods in my diet everyday.
+Over the last few years I have found I feel my absoulte best when I eat a whole food plant-based diet rich in fruit, vegetables, healthy fats, legumes and wheat-free whole grains.

-As I have PCOS (polycystic ovarian syndrome), eating a diet lower in fat works to balance my hormones, give me energy and keep me slim.
-However, it is extremely important for me suffering from this syndrome - along with other's, to eat anti-inflammatory fats.
-So my sources of fat always come from flaxseeds, hemp seeds, chia seeds, avocado as well as other nuts and seeds.
-Along with having PCOS, I follow a wheat-free and processed sugar-free diet, as these foods are can cause inflammation in the body.
+As I have PCOS (polycystic ovarian syndrome), eating a diet lower in saturated fat works to balance my hormones, give me energy and keep me slim.
+However, it is extremely important for me suffering from this syndrome - along with other's, to eat anti-inflammatory fats (Omega-3 fatty acids).
+So my sources of fat always come from flaxseeds, chia seeds, hemp seeds, avocado as well as other nuts and seeds.
+Along with having PCOS, I follow a wheat-free and processed sugar-free diet, as these foods cause inflammation in the body.

 When I first started eating a plant-based diet I would use Cronometer to help track my macros - but also to make sure I wasn't under eating and make sure I was getting all my essential vitamins and minerals.
-I roughly average between 1900 to 2200 calories per day (this is based on my body weight and moderate activity level).
+I roughly average 2200 calories per day (this is based on my body weight and moderate activity level + breastfeeding requires me to eat even more calories).
 The more I exercise, the more calories I eat too.
 Note: I do NOT calorie count.
 This is just an estimate to give you I guide that I eat lots of food.

 What supplements do i take?

-I also take the herb Vitex/ Chaste Tree, which is great for women with PCOS, PMS and hormonal imbalances.
+I also take the herb Vitex/ Chaste Tree (WHEN I'M NOT BREASTFEEDING OR PREGNANT) which is great for women with PCOS, PMS and hormonal imbalances.
 I explain this in my 'How to lose weight with PCOS' video.

 did i eat plant-based whist i was PREGNANT?